 - The mandatory <rs:md> child element of <urlset> must have a capability attribute that has a value of resourcedump.
-It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource Dump started, and it may have a completed attribute that conveys the datetime at which that process completed. - A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up. - In case a Resource Dump Index (see Section 11.2) exists, a recommended <rs:ln> child element of <urlset> points to it with the relation type index. - One <url> child element of <urlset> should be included for each bitstream package.
-This element does not have attributes, but uses child elements to convey information about the package.
-The <url> element has the following child elements: - o A mandatory <loc> child element provides the URI of the package. - o An optional <lastmod> child element with semantics as described in Section 7.
+It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the Resource Dump started, and it may have a completed attribute that conveys the datetime at which that process completed.

-- o An optional <rs:ln> child element with the relation type contents that points to the Resource Dump Manifest associated with the bitstream package.
+- - o A mandatory <10c> child element provides the URI of the package. - o An optional <lastmod> child element with semantics as described in Section 7. - A recommended <rs:md> child element to convey the Media Type and the length of the package using the type and length attribute, respectively.
+The element may also have an at attribute and possibly a completed attribute to convey the datetime at which the process of taking a snapshot of resources for their inclusion in the package respectively started and ended.
+The child element may further have attributes such as hash, as described in Section 7. - o An optional <rs:ln> child element with the relation type contents that points to the Resource Dump Manifest associated with the bitstream package.